Jeremy123W/Optimizing-Employee-Shuttle-Stops/README.md

 # Optimizing-Employee-Shuttle-Stops

 This is my solution to one of the problems in the Collection of Data Science Take-home Challenges book by Giulio Palombo.
+The data sets are not included as to preserve the copyright of the book.

 Optimizing_Employee_Shuttle_Stops_Solution.pdf-contains my detailed solution write up